 PEF Regional and Division Scholarships

 Check with your PEF Council Leader or Regional Coordinator for information on local scholarships in your area.
-As they become available, we will post such scholarships here.
+As we are made aware, we will post such scholarships here.
+If you have one you’d like to share, email us at Communicator@pef.org.

 Our affiliation with AFT and SEIU enables members and dependents to be eligible for other union-based scholarship programs.
 Eligibility requirements, evaluation criteria, award amounts, application instructions and deadlines vary.